 The application also comes with several extremely handy classroom management features, such as an attendance log, a projectable timer and a random group maker.
 In fact, it was these features that drew me to the application in the first place.
 I intend to continue using ClassDojo for the foreseeable future.

 In contexts other than mine, for example in the US elementary school system, discipline is a huge problem.
 The U.S. Department of Education’s Office of Special Education Programs (OSEP) funds the Technical Center for Positive Behavior Interventions and Supports (PBIS), whose mandate is to improve the behavior of students across all schools (pbis.org, 2018).
 To implement PBIS standards, many educators turn to technology.
 ClassDojo is the most popular behavior management and behavior tracking application, while others include Skyward, Kickboard, Behavior Tracker, Liveschool and Hero.

 Given the immense challenges of dealing with unruly students, bullying, special needs, school violence, substance abuse, etc. across North America, behavior management is one of the biggest issues facing teachers and schools.
 Yet teacher training programs devote little time to it (nctq.org, 2018).
-Behavior management software offers a simple and effective solution, especially for inexperienced teachers.
+Freshmen teachers are generally ill-equipped to deal with unruly classes.
+Behavior management software offers a simple and effective solution.

 I feel uneasy about this.
 It seems to me that behavior management software in general has both positive and negative aspects.
 The positive, is that effective implementation of the software leads to better behaved students, fewer disruptions, and an atmosphere more conducive to studying.
 This is helpful in acquisition-type teaching environments, and also in participatory classes like my own.
 It can lead to better student production, better test scores, and better relationships between the main stakeholders – the students, schools, parents, and society at large.